-Iron supplements are often given to individuals who for some reason or another are low in Iron concentrations in their blood.
+Iron supplements are often given to individuals who are low in Iron concentrations in their blood.

 This article aims to provide some clarification about what iron is, when iron deficiency can occur, who may need to take iron supplements to prevent a deficiency, and the risk of iron toxicity.

 Iron is an essential element that plays a key role in normal human physiology.
 In humans, iron combines with proteins in the blood that are responsible for the transportation of oxygen through the bloodstream.
 It also plays a regulatory role in cell growth and differentiation.
 When humans are deficient in iron oxygen delivery to tissues is hampered, leading to fatigue, confusion, and decreased immunity.
 But before you run out and take a few iron supplements, keep in mind that too much iron can lead to iron toxicity and even death.

 It is estimated by the WHO (World Health Organization) that iron deficiency is the number 1 nutritional disorders in the world with as much as 80% of the world afflicted.
 Iron deficiency occurs when the balance of iron that is taken into the body is less than what is required by the body for normal function.
 The process of iron deficiency is usually slow because the body will first try to compensate for the imbalance by tapping into the forms of iron storage within the body.
 Once the iron storage forms are depleted, blood hemoglobin levels begin to decrease leading to iron deficiency anemia.